w3c/wai-curricula/content/content-author/clear-content.md

 {% include excol.html type="middle" %}

-Explain how sufficient contrast ratio for text is essential for some groups of people with disabilities to read and understand content.
-Discuss some visual aspects that favor readability of the content, including font types, spacing, and line height.
+Discuss visual aspects that contribute to clear, easy to read, and easy to understand content.
+These include sufficient contrast ratios, font types and sizes, spacing, as well as line height.
+For details, see [Designer Module 1: Visual Design](/curricula/designer-modules/visual-design).

-When content authors decide the visual appearance of the content, they must ensure that is accessible.
-Otherwise, they must collaborate with other team members, such as designers and developers, to ensure accessibility of the content.
+When content authors can specify the visual appearance, they must ensure that is accessible.
+When content authors cannot specify the visual appearance, they must collaborate with other team members, such as designers and developers, to ensure accessibility of the content.

 #### Learning Outcomes for Topic

 Students should be able to:

 * provide easy to read and easy to understand fonts
-* provide text with sufficient contrast ratio for text
+* provide content with sufficient contrast ratio
-* ensure enough spacing for text
+* ensure enough spacing to improve readability
 * identify related requirements for designers and developers to:
   * ensure sufficient contrast ratios for text, background, and other interface components
   * design layouts that adapt to different screen sizes and configurations set by users